rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 to acknowledge that the client is ready to fulfill this challenge.

 keyAuthorization (required, string):
 : The key authorization for this challenge.
-This value MUST match the token from the challenge and the client's account key.

 ~~~~~~~~~~
 POST /acme/authz/1234/2